 Virtual screening is used to identify small molecules that are most likely to bind to a target protein.
 There is various software available for virtual screening including GOLD and GLIDE .
-Autodock Vina which is a freely accessible software and provides good results can also be used for screening various ligands.
+Autodock Vina is a freely accessible software and provides good results can also be used for screening various ligands.
 Recently, Autodock Vina has provided plugins to facilitate virtual screening.
 In previous articles, we have provided tutorials for the installation of Raccoon and Raccoon2 plugins on Ubuntu.

 These plugins provide a graphical user interface and there is no need to prepare pdbqt files of protein and ligands.
 You can simply load your target protein and ligand pdb files.
 In this article, we will use a Perl script or a bash script to screen several ligands for a target protein.